Yemiluna/alx-pre_course/0x02-git/README.md

-Hello this is yemiluna from Addis Ababa, Ethiopia.
+Hello everyone this is yemiluna from Addis Ababa, Ethiopia.